If your studies are affected by ongoing circumstances such as a disability, mental health condition or commitment, you may be eligible for support.

 The length of time that you are eligible for an adjustment will depend on your circumstances, and you may need to re-register for support as required.

 For example, if you are a performer with commitments that are short-term or sporadic, your registration will last for the relevant period only.
-However, if you are a person with a vision impairment, your registration will be sustained throughout your studies.
+However, for example if you are a person with a vision impairment, your registration will be sustained throughout your studies.

 You may also need to apply for short-term support through special consideration due to unexpected circumstances in situations where your academic adjustment plan does not already provide support.
 For example, if your plan only allows you to use assistive technology, but you fall ill and miss an exam, you would need to apply for special consideration due to unexpected circumstances within four working days of the exam date.